bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 Second, :math:`\mu = \frac{1}{n}\sum_{i=1}^{n} y_i` (from Equation 6) is a
 *point estimate*.
 We don't know its exact value, whatever we estimate will probably not be equal to its "true" value (if such a thing exists).
-Had we sampled our data points slighlyt differently, we would get a slightly different estimate of :math:`\mu`. *This all points to the fact that* :math:`\mu` *is a random variable*.
+Had we sampled our data points slightly differently, we would get a slightly different estimate of :math:`\mu`. *This all points to the fact that* :math:`\mu` *is a random variable*.
 Thus, :math:`\mu` can have a probability distribution that we can model in the same way we're modeling :math:`y` with a normal distribution.
 What we're doing